 “When we lived in Sacramento I used to go hiking a lot.
 My dad and I went backpacking in Yosemite and Lassen National Parks.
 That was fantastic.
 I read a lot.
 I have a tablet and use the Kindle app and download free science fiction books.”

 “It’s nice.
 Not as hot as Sacramento which is a really good thing.
 And no Tule Fog.”

 “What’s Tule Fog?”
 Thea asked.

 “It’s a dense ground fog that we had during the winter.
 It’s not very thick, maybe twenty feet from the ground up, sometimes less.
 But when you’re in it in the daytime the sun shines into it and it’s so bright you really can’t see something that’s right in front of you.
-There are accidents with like a hundred cars.
+Because of it there’ve been accidents with like a hundred cars.
 It’s what I hated the most about living in Sacramento.
 The school bus would be late because of the fog and we’d still get yelled at for being late to Homeroom or first period.”